 Good looks isn’t all that the ZenBook 13 inherited.
-It’s also tested to MIL-STD-810g military standards for robustness.
-And it feels up to the task, with no bending or flexing in the lid, keyboard deck, or bottom of the chassis.
+It’s also tested to MIL-STD-810g military standards for robustness, and it feels like it too, with no bending or flexing in the lid, keyboard deck, or bottom of the chassis.

 It comes with some unique design features.
 First, it has an ErgoLift vent that props up a snappy and precise keyboard (with some funky key layout issues that you’ll have to get used to), and a Microsoft Precision touchpad that’s augmented by an LED inlay that provides a useful virtual numeric keypad.
 The Swift 3 doesn’t have any nifty technology in its equally snappy and precise keyboard and excellent touchpad, and so the Asus scores points for its extra design touches.

 Battery life is where the difference lies.
-In short, the ZenBook 13 lasted significantly longer in all of our battery tests, including almost two hours longer on our aggressive Basemark web benchmark, almost five hours longer when browsing the web, and two hours longer when playing our test video.
+The ZenBook 13 lasted significantly longer in all of our battery tests, including almost two hours longer on our aggressive Basemark web benchmark, almost five hours longer when browsing the web, and two hours longer when playing our test video.
 The ZenBook 13 will definitely get you through a full working day, whereas the Swift 3 probably won’t — and that’s a big difference.

 The ZenBook 13 lasts a lot longer on a charge, letting you leave your power adapter behind.

-- Asus ZenBook S13 vs. Dell XPS 13
+- Asus ZenBook 13 OLED vs. Dell XPS 13